DevLabs Alliance - WhatsApp

 The test case is a document that contains the steps that have to be executed.

-For eg.:
+For e.g.:

 Test Scenario: Login into the application

-This test scenario is the functionality of the application and it will include a number of Test cases like:
+This test scenario is the functionality of the application, and it will include a number of Test cases like:

 TC1: Verify whether an email is valid.

-TC2: Verify whether valid email id and valid password are entered.
+TC2: Verify whether valid email ID and valid password are entered.

-TC3: Verify that proper error messages are displayed if wrong email id or password is entered.
+TC3: Verify that proper error messages are displayed if wrong email ID or password is entered.

 Q11.
-What is Test Plan?
+What is a Test Plan?

-Test Plan is a document that describes the scope, approach, resources, and schedule of testing activities.
+A Test Plan is a document that describes the scope, approach, resources, and schedule of testing activities.

 Find the Test Plan template in the next slide: